-- 1. Log into Aras Innovator as an administrator. - 2.
-From the main menu, select Actions --> Update time zones data. - This saves the tzupdate.xml to your Working Directory - Once the file finishes downloading, a File Dialog is displayed.
-Select the tzupdate.xml file downloaded. - 4.
-Click OK when update has completed.
+- Double-click on UpdateTimeZoneInfo.
+This saves the tzupdate.xml to your Working Directory - 6.
+Once the file finishes downloading, a File Dialog appears.
+Select the tzupdate.xml file. - 7.
+Click OK when update is complete.

-2.2.4 Defining a Language
+2.2.3 Defining a Language